Article by Beth Miller | August 10, 2022

 From its roots as a private academy in 1743, the institution today is a research-intensive, technologically advanced university with global impact.
 Come join us.

-Our alumni tell our story of achievement -- from the first class that included three signers of the Declaration of Independence and a signer of the Constitution to a Nobel Prize-winning scientist, a Tony Award-winning choreographer and the former vice president of the United States.
+Our alumni tell our story of achievement -- from the first class that included three signers of the Declaration of Independence and a signer of the Constitution to a Nobel Prize-winning scientist, a Tony Award-winning choreographer and the president of the United States.

 Our distinguished faculty includes internationally known authors, scientists and artists.
 State-of-the-art facilities support UD’s academic, research and service activities.